 There are few things in this world that get us as riled up as Pedro Almodóvar, Brokeback Mountain, and Saint Laurent.
 So the news that all three are sort of coming together to create a film is mostly beyond what our pea brains can comprehend.
 Alas!
 It is happening.

-It was the year 2020 when director Pedro Almodóvar released his first short film in the English language, and now the Spanish filmmaker is returning for a sexy short titled Strange Way of Life and billing it as his own personal answer to Brokeback Mountain after declining to direct it years ago in 2004/5, and leaving Ang Lee to receive all those Oscars.
+It was the year 2020 when director Pedro Almodóvar released his first short film in the English language, and now the Spanish filmmaker is returning for a sexy short titled Strange Way of Life and billing it as his own personal answer to Brokeback Mountain (after declining to direct it years ago in 2004/5), and leaving Ang Lee to receive all those Oscars.
 Oh well, Pedro.

-The title, Strange Way of Life is reportedly derived from a “very sad” Portuguese fado song by Amalia Rodrigues.
-The film will be a 30 minute short, in which a duo of middle-aged gunslingers who haven't seen each other in 25 years (bless).
-After one travels through the desert to find his long lost "friend", there will reportedly be some kind of "showdown".
-Code for some homoerotic happenings, perhaps?
-Almodóvar insists that you'll have to wait and see.
+The title, Strange Way of Life, is reportedly derived from a “very sad” Portuguese fado song by Amalia Rodrigues.
+The film is a 30 minute short, in which a duo of middle-aged gunslingers who haven't seen each other in 25 years (bless).
+The Northman's Ethan Hawke and The Last of Us' Pedro Pascal take the lead in the roles of Jake, a sheriff, and a gun man named Silva, who will star alongside Spanish actors Manu Ríos and Sara Sálamo.